27 professional email examples & templates for busy people

 Hi [Name],

 I hope you're doing well.
-I'm applying for a [position title] role at [company name] and would be honored to have you as a professional reference.
+I'm applying for a [position title] role at [company name] and would be honored to have you as a reference.

 Thank you for considering this request.